 The Action Plan sets out a series of actions and performance targets through which the five priorities supporting the CSP Plan will be delivered for the period 2013-2018.
 The Action Plan makes clear arguments for building stronger and safer communities in Maidstone, with the actions identified against each priority supporting the overarching aim to reduce crime and disorder and its impacts.
 This year, the format for the plans will be created using 'outcome based accountability' and be reviewed regularly by the priority subgroups to allow for new projects, emerging trends and priorities to be added.
-These have begun to be populated after the SMP away day in late February and an example of part of the Domestic Abuse action plan can be seen here:
+These have begun to be populated after the SMP away day in late February.